 This seminar is open to all students who wish to enhance their leadership abilities and there is no fee to participate.
 Students who want to apply to become a resident assistant at either Miramar or Momentum Village are required to complete the course in order to interview for a position.

-ILS is hosted in both the Fall and Spring semesters, classes are typically held one day per week for 8 weeks and last about 2 hours each day.
+ILS is hosted in both the Fall and Spring semesters.
 The seminar is free of charge and open to all students, whether they are interested in becoming an RA or just want to enhance their leadership skills.

 The seminar teaches The 5 Principles of Leadership that are found in The Student Leadership Challenge.
 Additional classes on inclusion, personality type, and ethics are also taught.
 Out of the classroom, participants coordinate a group project and complete various journal assignments.

-Spring Seminar: students attend weekly Friday classes from 3:30-5:30 from February 1 thru March 29.
-No class on March 8 & 15 due to Spring Break.
+Spring Seminar: students attend classes on the following Saturdays: Feb.
+23, March 2, and March 23 from 9am-1pm.
 Click here to sign up for Spring 2019 seminar.
 You need to login to I-Engage to complete the application.

 Seminar is open to any student that wants to enhance their leadership skills.
 The seminar is based on the best-selling book, The Student Leadership Challenge, and covers 5 leadership principles.

-Seminar work load includes: reading ~30 pages per week in The Student Leadership Challenge, completing a team project, submitting weekly homework assignments (most take about 10-20 minutes to complete), and writing/submitting a personal leadership philosophy paper.
+Seminar work load includes: reading before each class in The Student Leadership Challenge, completing a team project, submitting homework & in-class assignments (most take about 10-20 minutes to complete), and writing/submitting a 2.5-3 page personal leadership philosophy paper.

 Any student who wants to apply to be a resident assistant (RA) at either Miramar or Momentum Village must complete this seminar.
 Completing the seminar does not guarantee an RA position - it is a requirement for a student's application to be complete.